IGAEB - Drug, Alcohol and Tobacco Prevention, Health Education**

 After consulting with parents, teachers, school administrators, local community agencies and persons from the drug, alcohol or health service community who are knowledgeable of the latest research information, the Board will adopt a written plan for a drug, alcohol and tobacco prevention and intervention program.

 Drug Prevention Program

-Intervention is defined as the identification and referral of students whose behavior is interfering with their potential success socially, emotionally, physiologically, and/or legally as a result of prohibited drug, alcohol, tobacco, synthetic substances (i.e., bath salts) and vapor consumption devices.
+“Intervention” is defined as the identification and referral of students whose behavior is interfering with their potential success socially, emotionally, physiologically, and/or legally as a result of prohibited use of drugs, alcohol, tobacco, synthetic substances (i.e., bath salts) and vapor consumption devices.

 Any staff member who has reason to suspect a student is in possession of, or under the influence of unlawful drugs, alcohol, other intoxicants or tobacco on district property, on a school bus or while participating in any district-sponsored activity, whether on district property or at sites off district property, will escort the student to the office or designated area and will report the information to the principal or his/her designated representative.

 - Discuss the incident with student, parents/guardians if available and law enforcement if contacted;

 - Implement the penalty for violations using due process procedures;